-- Collaborate with health care professionals from multiple disciplines to provide appropriate patient care. - Demonstrate preparedness to transition to autonomous clinical practice by providing athletic training students with authentic real-time patient interactions. - Incorporate patient outcomes and best available evidence to serve a diverse population in a wide variety of employment settings.
+- Demonstrate preparedness to transition to autonomous clinical practice by providing athletic training students with authentic real-time patient interactions. - Incorporate patient outcomes and best available evidence to serve a diverse population in a wide variety of employment settings.

 To prepare students to successfully integrate evidencebased practice in their ability to critically think and apply clinical skills and decision making in their role as healthcare providers.